 The dependent variable is the share of the number of mortgages handled by FinTech lenders for both origination and application.
 WF Exposure is the percentage of Wells Fargo deposits in county c in 2015.
-NonRep is the percentage of share voted for Non-Republican candidates in the 2016 election.
-A dummy variable is equaling one at year t.
+NonRep is the percentage of shares voted for non-Republican candidates in the 2016 election.
+A dummy variable is equal to one at year t.
 Year 2015 is omitted, as the reference year.
-County and Year fixed effects are included in all regressions.
-Standard errors are clustered at the county level; confidence intervals are calculated at 5% level.
+County and year fixed effects are included in all regressions.
+Standard errors are clustered at the county level; confidence intervals are calculated at the 5% level.